Edge Computing and Routing

 Since the networks will be IP based and there are stringent requirements including latency, service providers expect to use routing extensively.
 A well-documented example is the Telecom Infra Project’s (TIP) Disaggregated Cell Site Gateway (DCSG) project.
 TIP specifies the hardware and software requirements to connect a small number of cell sites per router.
 Moreover, they envision using the DCSG to connect and cover business and broadband services.
 The DCSG is expected to support MPLS, Segment Routing, QoS, and timing and synchronization.
 The ability to deliver different service levels is critical to services using network slicing.
 Fundamentally, using routing for the service intelligence in this type of platform will be critical to ensure the performance of the various applications running on the 5G transport network.

 Since edge computing will be integral to 5G opportunities, routing is essential to ensuring service levels.
 The synergies of 5G and edge computing, particularly MEC, are clear.
-At the simplest level, the compute infrastructure for NFV can also be used for edge computing services.
+At the simplest level, the computing infrastructure for NFV can also be used for edge computing services.
 To fully realize the 5G opportunities, edge computing will be required.